 - 140 g (5oz) organic light brown cane sugar

-Meanwhile, sieve out the seeds from the passion fruits.
+- Meanwhile, sieve out the seeds from the passion fruits.
 In a clean bowl, whisk the egg whites (using a stand mixer or electric beaters) with the sugar until soft peaks form.
-Gradually add the passion fruit juice to the whites then the egg yolk and continue to whip until firm.
+Gradually add the passion fruit juice to the whites and continue to whip until firm.

 - Fold the chocolate into the whites using a spatula.

 - Divide the mousse into 6 serving dishes and chill for at least an hour.

 Almond-Pistachio Nougatine (Optional)

 - Place the nuts in a single layer on a non-stick baking sheet and lightly toast them under a hot grill for a couple of minutes.
 Keep your eye on them and don’t move away from the grill, as this happens quickly and you do NOT want them to burn (any burning will make the nuts bitter).
 Toasting them lightly brings out their natural flavour.
 When toasted, set them aside to cool.